Paddington Bear (TV series)

-Paddington Bear is a 1989–1990 animated television series, the second television adaptation of the children's book series after the 1976–1980 series Paddington.
+Paddington Bear is an animated children's television series based on the Paddington Bear stories written by Michael Bond.
 The show was made by Hanna-Barbera in association with Central Independent Television.
 In the series, the character of an American boy named David—Jonathan and Judy Brown's cousin who arrived in London on the same day as Paddington—was added to the stories.
 The series, part of The Funtastic World of Hanna-Barbera in 1989, lasted 13 episodes.

 Plot

 Paddington Bear lives with the Brown family, and their American cousin, David Russell.
 The story also concerns the housekeeper Mrs. Bird, the antique shop owner Mr. Gruber, and their nasty next-door neighbour Mr. Curry.